-In connection with our 2022 corporate goals, we partnered with external DEI consultants to develop and deliver unconscious bias training to our employees in 2022.
+In support of our three DEI Commitments, we again partnered with external DEI consultants to develop and deliver unconscious bias training to our newly hired employees in 2023.
 Further, we train all hiring managers and those who interview candidates in the talent acquisition process on unconscious bias.
-Our human resources team undertakes to oversee and audit our DEI commitments and initiatives periodically and regularly reports to our senior management, including with respect to workforce demographic data.
-One of our corporate goals for 2023 is advancing our DEI commitments by launching mosaic community groups, which are employee resource and affinity groups formed to grow community and focus on a common interest or purpose.
-We recently launched our DEI survey to all employees, such that we can gather further information on our DEI initiatives and continue to work on our DEI commitments.
+Our human resources team oversees our DEI commitments and initiatives periodically and regularly reports to our senior management, including with respect to workforce demographic data.
+In 2023, we launched an internal DEI survey to all U.S. based employees, such that we can gather further information on our DEI initiatives and continue to work on our DEI commitments.
 We strive to create a diverse workforce and continue to work towards greater diversity in our workforce.